How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white-to-off-white, round flat face bevel-edged tablet with "BH" over 16 one on side and a stylized arrow on the other contains 16 mg of betahistine.
+Each white-to-off-white, round, flat-faced, bevelled-edged tablet with "BH" over 16 one on side and a stylized arrow on the other contains 16 mg of betahistine.
 Nonmedicinal ingredients: citric acid, crospovidone, hydrogenated vegetable oil, lactose monohydrate, maize starch, microcrystalline cellulose, and povidone.

-Each white-to-off-white round flat face bevel-edged tablet with "BH" over 24 on one side and a stylized arrow on the other contains 24 mg of betahistine.
+Each white-to-off-white round, flat-faced, bevelled-edged tablet with "BH" over 24 on one side and a stylized arrow on the other contains 24 mg of betahistine.
 Nonmedicinal ingredients: citric acid, crospovidone, hydrogenated vegetable oil, lactose monohydrate, maize starch, microcrystalline cellulose, and povidone.

 How should I use this medication?